shaloo/docs.arcana/docs/db/config_dApp_with_db.md

 ![Testnet Mainnet Selection](/img/an_db_testnet_mainnet_select.png)

 When 'Mainnet' is selected from the dropdown, if there already exists a 'Mainnet' profile then the configuration settings for social authentication for Mainnet are displayed.
-Otherwise a new 'Mainnet' profile creation wizard gets activated and displays a pop up screen asking the developer to choose one of the options to create the 'Mainnet' configuration.
+Otherwise, a new 'Mainnet' profile creation wizard gets activated and displays a pop-up screen asking the developer to choose one of the options to create the 'Mainnet' configuration.
 You can either copy the exact 'Testnet' configuration or create a new blank configuration for 'Mainnet' settings.

 ![Switch to Mainnet Profile](/img/an_db_new_mainnet_config_creation.png)

 !!! caution "Copying Testnet Profile"

-      If the developer chooses to create the 'Mainnet' profile by copying the 'Testnet' profile, there is additional setup required to enable the configured social providers.
-Once the 'Mainnet' profile is created, visit the dashboard and copy the `Redirect URI' displayed for 'Mainnet' profile.
-You need to update this `Redirect URI` value using the respective social provider's developer console, similar to the one added that you added earlier in case of the 'Testnet' profile.
+      If the developer chooses to create the 'Mainnet' profile by copying the 'Testnet' profile, there is an additional setup required to enable the configured social providers.
+Once the 'Mainnet' profile is created, visit the dashboard and copy the `Redirect URI' displayed for the 'Mainnet' profile.
+You need to update this `Redirect URI` value using the respective social provider's developer console, similar to the one added that you added earlier in the case of the 'Testnet' profile.

-      For example, if Google is enabled in your app's 'Testnet' profile, then during configuration of the social provider using the Google Developer console, the Testnet redirect URI was added.
+      For example, if Google is enabled in your app's 'Testnet' profile, then during the configuration of the social provider using the Google Developer console, the Testnet redirect URI was added.
 Copy the 'Mainnet' profile redirect URI value from the Arcana dashboard and use Google Console to re-configure the Google OAuth settings.

-      Make sure that you add the 'Mainnet' redirect URI value for other social providers that are enabled for 'Testnet' profile.
+      Make sure that you add the 'Mainnet' redirect URI value for other social providers that are enabled for the 'Testnet' profile.
 This is required for enabling your app on 'Mainnet'.
-Figure below shows how the 'redirect URI' is updated for Mainnet for social providers Google and Twitch.
+The figure below shows how the 'redirect URI' is updated for Mainnet for social providers Google and Twitch.

       ![Update redirect URI](/img/an_db_add_mainnte_redirect_uri.png)

 After the selection is made and the developer confirms, the 'Mainnet' profile is created and automatically registered with the Arcana Network.
-'Mainnet' configuration requires an additional setting which is not there for 'Testnet' configuration profile.
+'Mainnet' configuration requires an additional setting which is not there for the 'Testnet' configuration profile.
 This additional setting is **keyspace** and it is used to allow Web3 application users to share the same wallet address across multiple applications that are deployed on the Arcana Mainnet.
 Refer to the next section for more details.

 !!! note "Mainnet App Address"

-      The newly creat4ed 'Mainnet' configuration profile is associated with a brand new unique **App Address**.
+      The newly created 'Mainnet' configuration profile is associated with a brand new unique **App Address**.
 Developers must specify this new app address while integrating the application with the Auth SDK and deploy it on Arcana 'Mainnet'.

 #### Configure Mainnet Keyspace

 To deploy an application on the Arcana Mainnet, developers need to create a 'Mainnet' profile and configure the keyspace option.
-You can choose to copy the 'Testnet' profile as 'Mainnet' configuration or create a new one.
+You can choose to copy the 'Testnet' profile as the 'Mainnet' configuration or create a new one.
 In both cases, you need to specify an additional keyspace option.
 Keyspace is only available for **Mainnet**.
 There are two keyspace options: [App-specific and Global Keys]({{page.meta.arcana.root_rel_path}}/concepts/sharedkeys.md).

 You can either use the default, highly secure **App-specific** keyspace option or **Global** keyspace depending upon the desired level of security and user experience required for the application.

 ![Mainnet Keyspace options](/img/an_db_keyspace_options.png)

-Use global keyspace if you want to allow the Web3 users experience where same wallet address is assigned to the user across different Arcana application logins.
-It is less secure than the default **App-specific** keyspace option whereby a user will see different wallet address across different application.
+Use global keyspace if you want to enable the kind of Web3 user experience whereby the same wallet address is assigned to the user across different Arcana application logins.
+It is less secure than the default **App-specific** keyspace option whereby a user will see different wallet addresses across the different applications.

 Select **Global Keyspace** and click **Verify**.
 This will bring up a verification form.
-Fill out the verification form, click **Submit**.
+Fill out the verification form, and click **Submit**.

 <img alt="Global Keyspace Verify" src="/img/an_db_global_keysp_verify.png" width="40%" />